pixelastic/norska/README.md

 Static assets are copied from source to destination without any transformation, and keeping the same directory structure.

-### Watch
+### Serve

-Running `norska watch` will build everything the same way but will also open a live-server of the `./dist` folder on [http://localhost:8083][1] (use `--port` to change the port).
+Running `norska serve` will build everything the same way but will also open a live-server of the `./dist` folder on [http://localhost:8083][1] (use `--port` to change the port).